jboss-developer/jboss-eap-quickstarts/wsba-participant-completion-simple/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Custom Options
+Start JBoss EAP 6.1
 ----------------------

-Next you need to start JBoss Enterprise Application Platform 6 or JBoss AS 7 (7.1.0.CR1 or above), with the XTS sub system enabled.
+Next you need to start JBoss EAP 6.1 with the XTS sub system enabled.
 This is enabled through the optional server configuration *standalone-xts.xml*.
 To do this, run the following commands from the top-level directory of JBossAS:

         For Linux:     ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml | egrep "started|stdout"
         For Windows:   \bin\standalone.bat --server-config=..\..\docs\examples\configs\standalone-xts.xml | egrep "started|stdout"